agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 these claims is by taking an example and comparing it to reality.
 That's how we know we eliminate the problem.
-For example, I would take the creativity study and then show the effect of confounding variables when randomized and when not randomized.*
+For example, I would take the creativity study and then show the effect of confounding variables when randomized and when not randomized.
+But I don't have data for this.*

 **Definition**: -

 **Checklist**: yes; neither;
-*no-example*; *failed* (because I don't know how the example is expected to look).
+*no-example*; *failed* (because I don't know how the example is expected to look). **Pattern**: "Randomized-experiments";
+"confounding variables";

+---

 > When the model corresponds to the planned use of randomization or
 > random sampling, it provides a firm basis for drawing inferences.

-How would I know if something provides a firm basis for drawing inferences, only if I get feedback from reality.
+I can know if something provides a firm basis for drawing inferences, only if I get feedback from reality.

+Regarding randomization, I have only the creativity study and that is not enough for this claim.
+I am unable to design the experiment and use R to simulate it.
+Unable!

+Regarding random sampling, the claim is already proven with a simulation in R.

 **Checklist**: yes; neither;
-*no-example*; *failed* (I don't know if what I suspect above is true.)
+*no-example*; *failed* (I don't even know how to simulate such an experiment on randomization)

+---
 ## Chapter 2

 ### 2.0 t-distributions